 If it’s really bad you will probably have to go over it again… and if it’s really really bad you might have to scrape it off and start from scratch.
 To avoid this happening, make sure to closely follow the step by step instructions above.

 And there you have it.
-Follow @edshomereno for more tips and tricks on DIY home renovation.
+Follow @edshomereno for more tips and tricks on DIY home renovation or visit Reno Gear to find out more.
 If you have a go at skimming a plaster wall, post it and tag us on Instagram or use the hashtag #OakFurnitureland – we’d love to see how you get on!